 You’ll need well-designed images and clean, crisp copy that’s in line with the voice of your brand.
 Make sure you have the resources to produce high-quality posts — and that may include staff members who specialize in creating and managing that content as well as a budget for outsourcing, paid ads, and professional tools for management and design of social media content.

 If you don’t have a design team or much of a budget for design, don’t be intimidated.
-You can still create professional-looking content thanks to free tools like StoryBoost and VideoBoost and which give you beautiful templates to create engaging images and videos to share on social media.
+Here are some tools that you can use on your own to create high-quality social media content:

 Now that you’ve collected all this information, it’s time to draw up a social media content plan.